MarcL/marclittlemore.com/src/pages/about.md

 You'll find my code on [GitHub](https://www.github.com/MarcL) and I sometimes post photos on [Instagram](https://www.instagram.com/marclittlemore).

 My current role is as a Software Engineering Team Lead at the BBC, although I started my software development journey in 1993 in the video games industry.
 I came to the BBC to help with their global games strategy to simplify third party developers integration with BBC gaming technologies.
-Since 2015 ,y focus has shifted and I'm now responsible for the audience-facing authentication and authorisation systems which provide a better personalised experience for all.
+Since 2015, my focus has shifted and I'm now responsible for the audience-facing authentication and authorisation systems which provide a better personalised experience for all.

 If you want to know what games I've worked on then take a look at my non-exhaustive [game list](/games).